syncfusion-content/javascript-docs/js/ReportViewer/Add-Custom-Report-Item.md

 Run the application, output with the bar code custom report item is rendered as below:
 ![](Add-Custom-Report-Item-images/Custom-Report-Item-1.png)

-Shows the invoice report rendered with the barcode custom report item.
+Shows the invoice report rendered with the bar code custom report item.
    {:.caption}